Anna A. Maley: Later years, death, and legacy

-Maley married for the first time when she was in her forties.
-Within a few months after their marriage, Maley's husband, a certain Dr. Ringsdorf, fell ill from tuberculosis.
+At the age of 41, Maley married Warren M. Ringsdorf, on December 22, 1914, in Chicago, Illinois.
+A few months after they wed, Ringsdorf fell ill from tuberculosis.
 Maley nursed Ringsdorf through his protracted illness, which ultimately killed him.

 Returning to Socialist Party work after her husband's death, Maley hit the road as a touring lecturer on behalf of the organization.
 This continued until she contracted malaria while in Arkansas, a condition complicated by the onset of Bright's disease.
 Maley remained in ill health for the rest of her life, returning to Minnesota to be cared for by her family.

 Back home in Minneapolis, Maley returned to work again as an assistant to Thomas Van Lear, the Socialist mayor of the city.
 She remained in this position for the last two years of her life, eventually succumbing to her chronic illness.

-Anna Maley died on November 28, 1918, in Minneapolis.
-She was just 46 years old at the time of her death.
+Anna Maley died on November 28, 1918, in Minneapolis, at the age of 46.
 Her body was interred at St. Mary's Cemetery in Minneapolis.